aiQuest-Intelligence/Flask-Tutorial-with-ML/README.md

     <h2>Course Partnership</h2>
     <p>
-        This course is a joint initiative by <a href="https://aiquest.org/">aiQuest Intelligence</a> and Study Mart.
+        This course is a joint initiative by <a href="https://aiquest.org/" target="_blank">aiQuest Intelligence</a> and Study Mart.
     </p>

     <h2>Course Content</h2>